 RV Speak: Many RVers refer to the sewer hose as their "Stinky Slinky".
-Walk through an RV park around checkout time and you will no-double see many a grown man trying to master the stinky slinky?
+Walk through an RV park around checkout time and you'll see many a grown man trying to master the stinky slinky?
+Give him a friendly nod, but don't shake his hand.
+I say "man" because in my experience that's who usually get's assigned this fun task.
+In fact, my wife can proudly say that she has never had to do it.
+If you're a woman who dumps...more power to you.

 How To Hide Your Sewer Hose (a.k.a. the "Stinky Slinky")

-I came up with a better way to store my hoses and keep them completely out of site and out of the way.
+I came up with a better way to store my hoses (yes hoses - I keep at least two) keeping them completely out of site and out of the way.
 I call it the "Disappearing Sewer Hose."
-Check out the video and find out what I did.
+Here's the basic setup in case you want to do this on your RV.

 |The new hose storage compartment is attached to the sewer bay|